 This classic pot roast recipe cooked in the slow cooker is fall-apart tender and full of so much flavor.

-Everyone needs a pot roast recipe for family dinners and special occasions and this is mine!
-The pot roast is cooked in the slow cooker for most of the day along with fresh herbs, onions, garlic and carrots.
-By the time it’s done, it’s so tender you can pull it apart with your fork (and go ahead, sneak yourself a taste while you’re at it).
+Everyone needs a solid pot roast recipe in their back pocket, and this is mine!
+This pot roast cooks for most of the day along with fresh herbs, onions, garlic and carrots.
+And by the time it’s done, it’s so tender you can easily pull it apart with your fork.

-I love this pot roast because it’s such a winner of a meal, but also so easy to make!
-Make a quick gravy with the intensely flavorful broth and serve it all over the best mashed potatoes for a completely comforting and satisfying meal.
+I love this slow cooker pot roast recipe because it’s such a delicious winner of a meal, and also so easy to make!
+Serve it with a quick gravy made from the intensely flavorful broth and the best mashed potatoes for a completely comforting and satisfying meal.

 Here’s what you’ll need to make this slow cooker pot roast: